ralna/GALAHAD/doc/C/rst-dir/blls_functions.rst

 		- is a one-dimensional array of size n and type double, that holds the values $z$ of the dual variables.
 The j-th component of z, j = 0, ... , n-1, contains $z_j$.

 	*
-		- c
+		- r

-		- is a one-dimensional array of size m and type double, that holds the values of the residuals $c = A x - b$.
-The i-th component of c, i = 0, ... , m-1, contains $c_i$.
+		- is a one-dimensional array of size o and type double, that holds the values of the residuals $r = A_o x - b$.
+The i-th component of r, i = 0, ... , o-1, contains $r_i$.

 	*
 		- g